 A narcissist is a narcissist is a narcissist.
 There is no other name for someone who lacks empathy for how they treat other people.
 If a narcissistic parent wants to stop being called narcissistic, they can apologize sincerely and start listening to their adult children without judging or controlling them.
 I’m willing to bet a truly narcissistic person won’t even consider doing these things.
 They are right in their opinion and everyone else is wrong.
 You can’t reason with unreasonable people.
 Once a mind is made up all you can do is damage control.
 You can say thus far and no more and walk away.

 These labels are not perfect, but they are tools to help us figure out what’s going on.
 People who talk about us behind our backs and carry messages from the narcissist are simply acting like the flying monkeys in the Wizard of Oz.
-They might mean well, but in any event, they are acting like a flying monkey.
+They might mean well, but in any event, they are acting as a flying monkey.
 And if they continue to talk about us and tear us down behind our backs they might even be worse than a flying monkey–they might even be a narcissist.

 The good news is that not everyone is a narcissist or flying monkey.
 The world is full of empathetic and kind-hearted people who don’t assume the worst of us and would rather talk to our face than behind our backs.
 It might take a little time, but you’ll eventually find your tribe and the place where you belong.
 And this will happen all the sooner if you keep your head on and remember there are evil people who will wish you harm so the best thing you can do is walk away from them.